SEO Made Simple: How To Get Better Rankings On Google

 ‘Where can I buy this?
 Who can provide this particular service?’

 If we try and think of your website as being the representative of the brand and company, what question is your website going to be answering?
 If you are selling products using an e-commerce website for example, or offering a specific service to customers, it is vital for SEO that such factors are properly defined using primary and secondary keywords.
 Doing research into what exactly is the function and purpose of the website will hopefully produce some definitive key terms that represent your output.
 In addition to this, you should have secondary keywords that are related to the primary.
 This will help optimise and solidify the website’s place in relation to the terms being searched.
-To summarise:

 a) Find out what words your potential visitors are using to search with.